CV examples

 How to become a self-employed hairdresser?

-To become a self-employed hairdresser, you must be certified and have work experience.
-Then, register as self-employed with HMRC.
-Set up a professional workspace or rent a chair at a salon.
-Build a portfolio showcasing your skills.
+Consider building a portfolio showcasing your skills.
 Network with potential clients and market your services.
-Manage your finances and taxes diligently as a self-employed professional.
 For more information, read this article on hairdresser registration and licensing in the UK.

 How much can I earn as a hairdresser?

-Hairdressers' earnings can vary based on experience, location, and specialisation.
+Hairdressers' earnings can vary based on experience, location, and skill set.
 Annual salaries are from £14,000 to £30,000 for senior stylists and specialists.
 Factors like tips, commission, and client base can influence your income.

-What is a personal statement for a hairdresser CV?
+What is a good personal statement for a hairdresser CV?

 Land the interview for your dream job with CVMaker